Many families struggle with the internal debate on whether they want more children.

 Yes!

-She Doesn’t NEED Siblings to Live a Fulfilled Life
+6. She Doesn’t NEED Siblings

 As my daughter is becoming more human and less animal, she is becoming the most extraordinary person ever, and it makes me so happy she is an only child.